Reg A vs Reg D vs Reg CF what’s the difference

 - disclosure of information in filings is required

-According to new rules which are to go into effect in March, the offering limit will be increased up to $5m, investment limits for accredited backers will be removed.
-Also, the SEC will extend the existing temporary relief providing an exemption up to 18 months for issuers offering $250k or less of securities and allow the latter to use SPVs to facilitate investing.
+According to new rules which came into effect in March, the offering limit was increased to $5 million and investment limits for accredited investors have been removed.
+Also, the SEC extended the existing temporary relief providing an exemption up to 18 months for issuers offering $250k or less of securities and allow the latter to use SPVs to facilitate investing.

 The general solicitation will be replaced with “testing the waters”.